uriweb/uri-tedx/README.md

 It is designed to be evergreen, and replaces the [uri-tedx-2018](https://github.com/uriweb/uri-tedx-2018) annual theme.

-## What's new in 2.3.0
+## What's new in 3.0

-URI TEDx 2.3 is a minor release focused on style adjustments.

-* Updates evergreen speakers page styles
-* Adds styles for 2019 speakers page, previously in the WordPress customizer
-* Changes header and footer "Speakers" link to "Presenters"
-* Adjusts Talks post styles, including better support for non-square bio pictures
-* Removes non-functioning YouTube video statistics on Talks posts
+* Removes Google Tag Manager entirely

+> Note: Installing this version without another means of GTM or GA injection will cease all analytics tracking.
+Think carefully!

-For complete details, see the [commit history](https://github.com/uriweb/uri-tedx/pull/29/commits) and the [issue tracker](https://github.com/uriweb/uri-tedx/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-tedx/pull/31/commits) and the [issue tracker](https://github.com/uriweb/uri-tedx/issues).

 ## How do I get set up?